-- Explore private foundation grants as well as opportunities at the state and federal level for trails development. - Encourage Eagle Scout projects as a means of trail development. - Establish an Adopt-A-Trail Program or projects and promote to the Boy/Girl Scouts, businesses, and civic groups. - Development of a designated Town Center specific fund for sidewalks, trails and streetscaping which would implement the Town Center Pedestrian and Trail Master Plan. - Continue to work with developers to make on-site and off-site improvements as well as obtain land grants and right-of-way easements as new development opportunities present themselves.
+- Explore private foundation grants as well as opportunities at the state and federal level for trails development. - Encourage Eagle Scout projects as a means of trail development.

+- Development of a designated Town Center specific fund for sidewalks, trails and streetscaping which would implement the Town Center Pedestrian and Trail Master Plan. - Continue to work with developers to make on-site and off-site improvements as well as obtain land grants and right-of-way easements as new development opportunities present themselves.
 New developers should be made aware of the Town Center Pedestrian and Trail Master Plan.